-- Establishment of a community-wide HIV testing database in which the name and HIV test results of anyone identified as HIV-infected at any HIV testing location will be entered to enable follow-up (Arms A & B only) - Promotion of the study at the community level (Arms A & B only) - Strengthening the provision of HIV services at local health centers and elsewhere in all arms, including - o ANC care - Voluntary Counseling and Testing (VCT) at health centers and other venues - o PMTCT services - o STI treatment and referral services - o Male circumcision services and referral - o Activities with national/global health entities - Occupational venue testing, if appropriate (strengthened in Arms A & B; in Arm C the study will support if already part of local services) - Opt-out provider-initiated counseling and testing (strengthened in Arms A & B; in Arm C the study will support if already part of local services)
+- Establishment of systems that will provide CHiPs teams with information about their clients' follow up on referrals from patient record systems maintained at the healthcare facilities - Promotion of the study at the community level (Arms A & B only) - Strengthening the provision of HIV services at local health centers and elsewhere in all arms, including - o ANC care - Voluntary Counseling and Testing (VCT) at health centers and other venues (e.g. occupational venues, community campaigns, etc.) - o PMTCT services - o STI treatment and referral services - o Male circumcision services and referral - o Activities with national/global health entities - Opt-out provider-initiated counseling and testing (strengthened in Arms A & B; in Arm C the study will support if already part of local services)

-The home-based HIV testing that is carried out by the CHiP teams will be captured on the CHiPs electronic data collection device and uploaded to the community-wide HIV testing database.
-This community-wide HIV testing database will be linked to the HIV care database, to estimate the proportion of HIV-infected individuals who register for HIV care following an HIV diagnosis, and the time from HIV diagnosis to HIV care registration.
+The home-based HIV testing that is carried out by the CHiP teams will be captured on the CHiPs electronic data collection device.
+(These data are stored on the device in encrypted form and are accessible only to authorized users after entry of an individual username and password.)
+To the degree possible, the study team will obtain data from electronic patient record systems at the healthcare facilities on those clients documented as having consented to the CHiPS intervention who are captured in the CHiPs electronic database.
+This linkage will provide feedback to CHiPs on whether clients need further support to obtain care and will help the team to estimate the proportion of HIV-infected individuals who register for HIV care following an HIV diagnosis, and the time from HIV diagnosis to HIV care registration.
 In Arms A and B, but not Arm C, there will be active follow-up of HIV-infected individuals who have been referred for HIV care by CHiP teams, but who have not registered for HIV care.
 CHiP teams will also provide additional support for retention in HIV care and ART adherence, contributing to active follow-up of individuals who have missed scheduled visits.
 If an individual has left the community, they will not be followed up outside the community.

-3.11.2 Collaborations
+3.12.2 Collaborations